 A panel including Member of the French National Assembly outspoken for victims of repression in Iran, Hadrien Ghomi; Mayor of Frankfurt and former political prisoner in Iran, Dr. Nargess Eskandari-Grünberg; Member of the Swedish Parliament and leading campaigner for the EU to designate the IRGC as a terrorist entity, Alireza Akhondi; and Member of the Canadian Parliament and Chair of Foreign Affairs Committee, Ali Ehsassi; discuss the ongoing protests in Iran and the international community’s role with Hillel Neuer at the 15th Annual Geneva Summit for Human Rights and Democracy – see quotes below, followed by full remarks.

 We have an eminent panel with us here.
 Let me introduce them.
 To my right is Hadrien Ghomi.
 He is a member of the French Parliament, Assembée Nationale.
 He’s been central to France’s response to the protests in Iran.
 He’s a first term MP from the governing Renaissance Party.
 He sits on the Foreign Affairs Committee, serves as party whip.
 In the wake of the mass protests, following the death of Mahsa Amini in Iranian custody – she’s the young woman who was arrested for improper hijab, beaten, basically killed.
 Mr. Ghomi introduced a resolution to support the Iranian people in their courageous struggle.
 It was adopted unanimously in November 22.
-I’ll also mention something that I was following when I first learned more about Hadrien was, you know, Iran was elected two years ago, this regime, to the UN Commission on the Status of Women, and was about to take its seat and we led a campaign for two years that picked up in the fall, the United States Government picked it up, introduced a resolution to expel the regime from the Commission on the Status of Women, the Women’s Rights Commission.
+I’ll also mention something that I was following when I first learned more about Hadrien was that Iran was elected two years ago, this regime, to the UN Commission on the Status of Women, and was about to take its seat and we led a campaign for two years that picked up in the fall, the United States Government picked it up, introduced a resolution to expel the regime from the Commission on the Status of Women, the Women’s Rights Commission.
 It never happened before.
 There was no procedure, but they introduced the resolution.
 And we didn’t know how countries would vote.
-Some governments, the Dutch government said, ‘Well, it’s not very nice, and is this the right way to do things.
-And maybe we should engage and be nice to them and it won’t be effective.’
+Some governments, the Dutch government said, “Well, it’s not very nice, and is this the right way to do things.
+And maybe we should engage and be nice to them and it won’t be effective.”
 We didn’t know how European governments would vote.
-And I saw that Hadrien in the Foreign Affairs Committee, when the Foreign Minister came he took the initiative, h asked the question, and for the first time we heard that France would vote no. And that was very important.
-Sorry, France would vote to expel Iran.
+And I saw that Hadrien in the Foreign Affairs Committee, when the Foreign Minister came he took the initiative, he asked the question, and for the first time we heard that France would vote to expel Iran.
 France would vote indeed to expel Iran.
-Vote no to them being being on the commission.
+Vote no to them being being on the Commission.
 He holds degrees in public policy, politics and law from Science Po Lille, School of Advanced Studies in the Social Sciences, and Panthéon-Sorbonne University.

 Really appreciate all of you being here.
 Let me go for our first round to ask the mayor.
 You’ve had some very powerful personal experiences, not unlike what Shima and some others have experienced.
 Could you tell us a little bit about your experience?
 What got you arrested and put in prison in Iran so we can understand a bit more about this regime.